Zggis/micromouse-3d/rules/README.md

 - Third level is a grid of 3 x 4 cells
 - Ramps are located along the opposite wall from where robots enter a level

 [Here](pyramid.STL) is a 3D rendering of an example pyramid maze you can rotate and move around.
-In this rendering, all the walls you see are those which you can assume are present, except one wall outlining the goal.
+In this rendering, all the walls you see are those which you can assume are present if the cell is accessible.
+One wall surrounding the goal will be absent.

 - The starting location of robots would be on the lower level in one of two corner cells on the opposing wall of the ramp.
 - The starting orientation of the robots would always be facing the direction of the ramp.